TheAdamBC/AdamBC/app/dapp_examples/py/media_analysis/image_object_count/README.md

-# Adam BC DApp Demo Example - Image Objects Analysis
+# Adam BC DApp Demo Example - Image Object Appearance Count

-This demo example shows how to build a DApp that can analyse objects appearing inside an image.
+This demo example shows how to build a DApp that can count and rank the number of objects appearing inside an image.

 ## How to run the DApp